Taormina, Italy

 What do expats in Taormina appreciate most about the local culture?

 "Expats in Taormina, appreciate the warm and welcoming nature of the local people, who are always ready to help and make them feel at home.
 They love the rich history and architecture of the city, with its ancient Greek theatre and medieval buildings.
 The local cuisine is another aspect that expats greatly appreciate, with its fresh seafood, delicious pasta, and world-renowned Sicilian pastries.
 They also enjoy the relaxed pace of life, which allows them to take time to appreciate the beauty of their surroundings.
 The vibrant local festivals and traditions are another aspect that expats in Taormina find endearing, as they provide a deep insight into the local culture and way of life.
-Lastly, the stunning natural beauty of Taormina, from its beautiful beaches to its breathtaking views of Mount Etna, is something that expats truly cherish," said one expat in Taormina.
+Lastly, the stunning natural beauty of Taormina, from its beautiful beaches to its breathtaking views of Mount Etna, is something that expats truly cherish," remarked one expat who made the move to Taormina.

 What do expats find most challenging?

 "Expats in Taormina often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and communication can be difficult.
 The slower pace of life can also be a challenge for those used to a faster, more efficient lifestyle.
 The Italian concept of time, often referred to as "Italian time", where appointments and schedules are not always strictly adhered to, can be frustrating for some.
 Additionally, the bureaucracy in Italy can be quite complex and difficult to navigate for expats.
-Lastly, while Italians are generally warm and welcoming, it can sometimes be difficult for expats to fully integrate into the local community and social circles," said one expat who made the move to Taormina.
+Lastly, while Italians are generally warm and welcoming, it can sometimes be difficult for expats to fully integrate into the local community and social circles," said one expat in Taormina.

 Is there a lot of crime in Taormina?